William Smith O'Brien: Conviction

-Daguerrotype of Thomas Francis Meagher, William Smith O'Brien with soldier and jailer in Kilmainhaim Gaol, 1848.
+Daguerreotype of Thomas Francis Meagher, William Smith O'Brien with soldier and jailer in Kilmainhaim Gaol, 1848.

 On 5 August 1848, O'Brien was recognised by a railway guard at Thurles station, who reported him to the authorities for a reward of £500.
 A general arrived and ordered the station clerk at gunpoint to arrange a special train to Dublin for the detained man.
 In the subsequent trial, the jury found him guilty of high treason.
 He was sentenced to be hanged, drawn, and quartered.
 Petitions for clemency were signed by 70,000 people in Ireland and 10,000 people in England.

 O'Brien's Cottage in Port Arthur, Tasmania.

 In Dublin on 5 June 1849, the sentences of O'Brien and his confederates Meagher, Terence MacManus and Patrick O'Donoghue were commuted to transportation for life to Van Diemen's Land (Tasmania in present-day Australia).

 O'Brien attempted to escape from Maria Island off Tasmania, but was betrayed by Ellis, the captain of the schooner hired for the escape.
 He was sent to Port Arthur where he met up with John Mitchel, who had been transported before the rebellion.
 The cottages which Smith O'Brien lived in on Maria Island and Port Arthur have been preserved in their 19th century state as memorials.

 Having emigrated to the United States, Ellis was tried by another Young Irelanders leader, Terence MacManus, at a lynch court in San Francisco for the betrayal of O'Brien.
 He was freed for lack of evidence.